 Financial terms you need to know in Harrisburg, PA

 In order to walk the walk, you need to talk the talk.
 Therefore, before you get your finances in order, you may need to understand some financial terms.
 That way you will know the rules-of-the-road to get where you want to be.
 Understanding what an offer includes is critical to your financial well-being.
-Misunderstandings can be disasterous.
+Misunderstandings can be disastrous.
 So, to drive you in the right direction, I provide the following definitions:

 Budget